 Endorphins are neurotransmitters — brain chemicals that transmit signals throughout the nervous system.
 They play a key role in nervous system function and are produced in reaction to stimuli like pain, fear, and stress.
 Endorphins originate in the pituitary gland, spinal cord, and other parts of the nervous system.
 They can either promote or suppress the passing of signals from one neuron to the next.

 Endorphins are associated with pain and pleasure.
-Research shows they can relieve pain better than morphine and are released during states of pleasure brought on by laughter, sex, love, and good food.
+Research shows they can relieve pain better than hospital-administered drugs and are released during states of pleasure brought on by laughter, sex, love, and good food.
 Endorphins are also responsible for the euphoric feeling sometimes reached during exercise, commonly known as a runner's high.

 In the peripheral nervous system, endorphins work by binding to opioid receptors located throughout the peripheral nerves.
 When endorphins bind to these receptors, the connection blocks the release of substance P, a small peptide that contributes to the pain response by transmitting pain signals from the sensory nerves to the central nervous system.
 As a result, feelings of pain are reduced.

 Endorphins bind to receptors in the central nervous system (CNS), too.
 In the CNS, however, they inhibit the release of gamma-aminobutyric acid (GABA) instead of substance P. Suppressing GABA leads to an increase of dopamine, a neurotransmitter associated with pleasure.

 Beta-endorphins originate in the pituitary gland.
 A lot of studies have been done on these chemicals; researchers believe they play a role in behavioral patterns that lead to alcoholism and obesity and may also contribute to psychological diseases, diabetes, and cerebral aging.
 In addition to acting as neuroregulators and neurotransmitters, beta-endorphins also affect some of the small blood vessels in the brain.